-The establishment of the CSC and the IFR (periodic and special) require ICANN Bylaw changes.
+The establishment of the CSC and the IFR (periodic and special) should be ensured by ICANN Bylaw changes.
 Since these are not new legal entities, they can be created within the ICANN community structure, similar to working groups, and formalized through the related enhancements proposed in the CCWG-Accountability Work Stream 1 Proposal.